 - Chicken And Quinoa Stuffed Poblanos With Avocado Cream

 - Berry Quinoa Bake with Lemon from Fannetastic Food

 Quinoa has a natural coating called saponin which protects the seed from pests and bugs.
 This coating is edible but can have a slightly bitter flavor.
-I always rinse quinoa in a fine mesh strainer before cooking so I get the perfect flavor with no bitter taste.
+I always rinse the dry quinoa in a fine mesh strainer before cooking so I get the perfect flavor with no bitter taste.